 By W. Laird Hamberlin, SCI/F CEO

-As I emphasize constantly, the future of SCI and hunting rests on six pillars: Advocacy, Chapters, Convention (Event Services), Membership, Hunting and Conservation.
+As I stress continually, the future of both SCI and hunting rests on six pillars: Advocacy, Chapters, Convention (Event Services), Membership, Hunting and Conservation.